terraform-industry/machine-shop-tutorials/docs/shop_efficiency/shop_made_tools.md

 ## What Are Shop-Made Tools?

 Shop-made tools are cutting tools, holders, and fixtures you make yourself instead of buying.
 Sometimes the tool you need doesn't exist.
 Sometimes it costs $500 and you need it for one job.
 Sometimes you can make it better than what's for sale.
 This is about taking raw materials and making the exact tool you need.

 ## Why Make Your Own Tools?

 **Real Example**: You need to cut a 0.437" radius on 50 parts.
 A form tool costs $300 and takes 3 weeks to deliver.
 Or you can grind one from a HSS blank in an hour for $5.

 That's why we make tools.

 ## Fly Cutters: Your First Shop-Made Tool

 A fly cutter is the simplest tool you can make that gives professional results.
 It's basically a spinning arm with one cutting tool that makes super smooth, flat surfaces.

 ### What Is a Fly Cutter?

 Imagine a single-point lathe tool spinning in your mill.
 That's a fly cutter.
 It takes a wide, shallow cut and leaves a mirror finish.
 Way better than face milling with an end mill.

 ### Making a Basic Fly Cutter

-**What You'll Need**:
+#### What You'll Need

 - 2-3" diameter steel round (1018 works fine)
 - HSS tool bit blank (3/8" or 1/2" square)
 - Set screws
 - Basic lathe and mill

-**Step-by-Step Process**:
+#### Step-by-Step Process

 1. **Make the Body**